Deboband is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Entry-level kick-pedals are less than $100.
 While high-quality single kick-pedals are around $200 to $300.
 Opting for a double kick-pedal would cost an additional $500.

 Drum sticks start from $10 to $30, depending on the quality and size.
-Durable hi-hat stands are sold online for $350.
+Durable hi-hat stands can costs you from under $100 to $350.
 Finally, items such as the drum throne, snare stand, and boom stand, cost $200 each.

 Drums produce a loud volume which can often disrupt home and neighborhood silence.
 To control the volume of your drums, you might want to consider adding accessories such as control rings for $10, mute pack for $50, and a damper for $10.
 If the sound is still loud enough for you and your neighbors, we recommend soundproofing your room/studio.